 Sometimes rumors are completely false and sometimes they contain a grain of, or even the whole, truth.
 A true rumor can be painful, especially if the issues being discussed are topics that we aren't ready to face ourselves.
 A false rumor can also be painful, as well as a sign of ignorance, fear, or discrimination; a way of teasing; or, for the rumor-spreaders to hide their own insecurities.
-Unfortunately, claiming that someone is gay, lesbian, bisexual, or transgendered is still a socially sanctioned way of insulting someone in certain social circles.
-Of course, this only serves to reinforce the idea that being lesbian, gay, bisexual, or transgendered (LGBT) is a bad thing, an idea that services such as Go Ask Alice! hope to help eliminate.
+Unfortunately, claiming that someone is lesbian, gay, bisexual, transgendered, or queer (LGBTQ) is still a socially sanctioned way of insulting someone in certain social circles.
+Of course, this only serves to reinforce the idea that being LGBTQ is a bad thing, an idea that services such as Go Ask Alice! hope to help eliminate.

 Back to your particular situation, though.
 Here are some questions that you might want to ask yourself in order to have a more complete picture of the present situation, its consequences, and how you would like to see it resolved:

 - Who are the people doing the talking?

 - Is this part of a pattern in this group?